New Patients (661) 449-9652

 CPAP

-Continuous Positive Air Pressure (CPAP) is considered the gold standard for the management of sleep apnea.
-A CPAP machine works by pumping regular room air through a hose attached to a nasal mask.
+Continuous Positive Air Pressure (CPAP) is considered the gold standard for managing sleep apnea.
+CPAP supplies in Bakersfield pump regular room air through a hose attached to a nasal mask.

-You wear the mask by strapping it to your head before you go to sleep.
-Constant pressure will then push the collapsible tissues like your tongue and throat out of the way.
-This lets you maintain an open and stable airway during your slumber, letting you breathe a little easier through the night.
+You wear the mask by strapping it to your head before sleeping.
+Constant pressure pushes collapsible tissues like your tongue and throat out of the way.
+This allows you to maintain an open and stable airway during your slumber, allowing you to breathe a little easier through the night.

 Oral Appliance

-If you have trouble wearing a CPAP every night, an oral appliance might be the better option.
-Dr. Frank specializes in fitting patients with custom oral appliances for the treatment of sleep apnea.
+If you have trouble wearing a CPAP every night, an oral appliance might be a better option.
+Dr. Frank specializes in fitting patients with custom oral appliances in Bakersfield to treat sleep apnea.

-An oral appliance works by holding your lower jaw (mandible) in an open and forward position.
+An oral appliance works by holding your lower jaw (mandible) open and forward.
 This prevents your throat and neck from collapsing, allowing the free flow of air.

 An oral appliance is an excellent option for those who find the CPAP uncomfortable to wear.
 In 2015, the American Academy of Sleep Medicine updated its practice parameters to encourage sleep apnea sufferers to use oral appliances, but only ones made by a specially trained dentist.

 Dr. Frank is one of those dentists who can fit you with a custom-made oral appliance.
 This may be ideal if you have tried CPAP and are unable to continue its daily use.
-Talk to our front desk staff to learn more, as these devices are usually covered by medical insurance and Medicare.
+Talk to our front desk staff to learn more, as oral appliance therapy in Bakersfield is usually covered by medical insurance and Medicare.

 Get a Custom-Made Oral Appliance

 If you have decided that CPAP is not for you, we highly recommend an oral appliance made just for you.
-Unlike CPAP, a mouthguard you wear at night won’t disturb bedpartners.
-It could prevent snoring and you will get better quality rest.
-Simply store it when not in use or travel freely with the appliance in your night bag.
+Unlike CPAP, a mouthguard you wear at night won’t disturb bed partners.
+It could prevent snoring, and you will get better quality rest.
+Simply store it when not used, or travel freely with the appliance in your night bag.

-These devices are manufactured according to the strictest of safety and oral health standards and FDA-cleared to manage sleep apnea.
-The appliances are comfortable to wear and can resolve many of the symptoms usually associated with OSA.
+These devices are manufactured according to the strictest safety and oral health standards and are FDA-cleared to manage sleep apnea.
+The appliances are comfortable to wear and can resolve many symptoms usually associated with OSA.

 Surgery

-Dr. Frank can also recommend surgery for select cases.
-If you have sleep apnea issues that cannot be resolved easily with CPAP or an oral appliance, Dr. Frank will review and discuss any surgical options with you during your appointment.
+Dr. Frank is a sleep apnea dentist in Bakersfield who can also recommend surgery for select cases.
+If you have sleep apnea issues that cannot be resolved easily with CPAP or an oral appliance, Dr. Frank will review and discuss any surgical options during your appointment.

-These devices are manufactured according to the strictest of safety and oral health standards and FDA-cleared to manage sleep apnea.
-The appliances are comfortable to wear and can resolve many of the symptoms usually associated with OSA.
+These devices are manufactured according to strict safety and oral health standards and are FDA-cleared to manage sleep apnea.
+The appliances are comfortable to wear and can resolve many symptoms usually associated with OSA.

 Thomas Frank, DDS in Bakersfield, CA